katelyn98/PlotlyDashApp-Tutorial/README.md

 ## Tutorial

-Step-by-step slides cane be found [here](https://tinyurl.com/stepbystepcode)
+Step-by-step slides can be found [here](https://tinyurl.com/stepbystepcode)

 The tutorial covers two different plotly express figures: scatter_geo and filled area chart with range slider.
 The two figures are then used to create a simply Plotly Dash App.